Facts, information and articles about the attack on Pearl Harbor, Hawaii.

 Escape proved considerably more difficult for Taussig.
 His men finally convinced him to relinquish his post, where he had fought on despite his serious wounds.
 Now fires licked up and around the upper works, blocking the ladders to the starboard director.
 Eager sailors rigged a line to lower Taussig’s stretcher directly to the deck.
 The young ensign remained conscious and coherent as pharmacist’s mates worked to stabilize his injuries.

 Meanwhile, Ruff had arrived at CINCPAC headquarters to find a somber staff sorting out the details of the attack and grasping for some means of retaliation.
 Admiral Kimmel questioned Ruff personally, his calm demeanor barely masking the anguish he obviously felt.
 Ruff had hardly returned to Nevada when Scanland sent him back to report the grim initial damage assessment.
 At least one torpedo and five bombs had hit Nevada, mostly forward.
 Numerous near-misses had added to the hull damage.
 Engineering was flooded, salting the boilers and much of the steam piping.
-Though she had sortied, Nevada was now neither battle-worthy nor seaworthy.
+Though it had sortied, Nevada was now neither battle-worthy nor seaworthy.
 Some stubborn fires burned on and would not be completely extinguished until 6:30 p.m.

 Ruff made several more trips between headquarters and Nevada.
 He acted as Captain Scanland’s pointman ashore, organizing necessary services for the ship and crew.
 Most important, the crew needed shelter and sustenance.
 The wounded received top priority, evacuating to Solace or the base hospital.
 Ensign Taussig was on one of the first boats.
 He would lose his left leg and spend the remainder of the war in the hospital.